SuleimanFarah/sunpy/GSOC/GSoC-2016-Ideas-Page.md

 The SunPy web clients, use a system named `attrs` (an abbreviation for attributes) to compose queries, this attrs system is also used by the database to perform queries on the database, with some of the attrs shared between the VSO client and the database.
 Recently, a new downloader front end (originally named `UnifiedDownloader`, now affectionately known as `Fido`) has been developed, this provides a Factory Class, with which various download clients (such as the VSO) can register with, providing information about which attrs and attr values that client supports.
 Using this approach, the `Fido` downloader provides a single interface to the many different services SunPy supports.
+The first part of this project will be to update the database module to support the new `Fido` interface, specifically by using `Fido` inside the database to retrieve data.

 The second part of the project will be to update the caching mechanism implemented in the database module.
 The current caching system serialises the users VSO query and stores it as JSON, upon the user requesting another query, the query will be compared to the cache of serialised queries and if a match is found, the results from the cached query returned.
 This mechanism is limiting in that if the user requests 100 records in query A and 100 records in query B, but 50 of the records requested in both queries are the same (i.e. two overlapping time windows) then the 50 records will be re-downloaded as the cache of query A will not match query B.